 I like to place contradictory elements together in unassuming ways, to expose those elements in the work.
 This is a preoccupation of mine: whether these elements are compositional (i.e., aesthetically) and/or conceptual, it extends to include the contradictions inherent in the systems we live in, how we present ourselves to the world, and how we move through the world.
 There are actions that read louder than words, and to express them in forms that seem established but also absurd is really attractive to me.
 I often place things together that otherwise wouldn't be, but in a form that feels like it very well could be.
 I want to show how the combinations may very well exist.

-©Toyin Ojih Odutola Courtesy of the artist and Jack Shainman Gallery, opposite Newlyweds on Holiday Charcoal, pastel, and pencil on paper
+All Images ©Toyin Ojih Odutola Courtesy of the artist and Jack Shainman Gallery, New York.

-The Waitina Game Pen, gel ink, marker on paper 2015

-Years Later-Her Scarf Charcoal, pastel and pencil on paper 2017 opposite (bottom) Mineral Survey Marker and pencil on paper Those elements are snuck in every now and again in the most random of places within the drawings, which require a studied look in order to find.
+above The Waiting Game Pen, gel ink, marker on paper 14" x 17" 2015 opposite Newlyweds on Holiday Charcoal, pastel, and pencil on paper 2016 below Years Later-Her Scarf Charcoal, pastel and pencil on paper 42" x 72" 2017 opposite (top) When The Anger Overwhelms or When Tired Isn't Sufficient Enough A Word To Describe This Marker, pencil and gel ink on paper 11" x 14" 2015 opposite (bottom) Mineral Survey Marker and pencil on paper 17" x 14" 2015 Those elements are snuck in every now and again in the most random of places within the drawings, which require a studied look in order to find.
 The style I employ for the skin is riddled with tensions inherent in the markmaking, and I always like to tease those tensions out slightly, playing with the planes and crevices of the skin's form-for the skin is a bit of a puzzle I'm trying to solve.
 The marks aren't placed automatically, nor repetitively; they only seem to be.
 When I am drawing the skin, I am mapping out a territory, which seems familiar to me but is always strange and foreign whenever I engage with it.
 So, I am discovering it as I am drawing out the figure.
 The tensions that arise and reveal themselves become so in the process of the making, and I love how every skin layer is different from character to character-even if I'm the only one who can see this.